 The IoT Security Foundation (IoTSF or Foundation) has a mission to help secure the Internet of Things and ‘make it safe to connect’.
 We do this with a combination of activities such as producing best practice materials, frameworks, reference architectures, policy perspectives, industry reports, events, advocacy, special projects and outreach.

-IoTSF believes that cyber security is a team sport which spans the globe, and we therefore encourage collaboration at all levels, in all aspects – from product developers to purchasers to government policy.
+IoTSF believes that cyber security is a team sport which spans the globe, and we encourage collaboration at all levels, in all aspects – from product developers to purchasers to government policy.

-IoTSF regional Chapters are a ‘grassroots’ activity and support our mission by:
+IoTSF regional Chapters are a ‘grassroots activity’ and support our mission by:

 - Maximising the proliferation of high quality IoT cyber security good practice

-- Developing relationships with National governments.
+- Developing relationships with local and national government agencies.